jackphillips96/KDD_Project_COVID19/README.md

  **Machine Learning:**

-We would like to use modeling techniques in order to predict future new covid cases.
+Here we are going to use modeling techniques in order to predict future new covid cases.
 This will be done using an interrupted times series model.
 Currently we are using a ARIMAX model to predict new cases based on when countries inacted stay at home orders.

 Here we have a prototype of the ARIMAX model for Italy.
 A new variable was created called stay_3.
 This variable signifies the date when the stay at home orders reached a level 3.
 We are using that feature to measure the impact it had on new cases per million.
-As you can see it had a statistically significant negative effect on new cases per million :
+As you can see it had a statistically significant negative effect on new cases per million once it was inacted :

 ![](https://i.imgur.com/tpqFPAs.png)
 ![](https://i.imgur.com/PxzGxZL.png)